BROADCAST: Reducing Both Stochastic and Compression Noise to Robustify Communication-Efficient Federated Learning: Problem Formulation

 \subsection{Byzantine-Robust SGD}

 Without considering communication efficiency and when all the workers are regular, a standard approach to solving (\ref{problem}) is the distributed SGD.
 At iteration $t$, the master node broadcasts the model parameter $x^t$ to all the workers.
-Then worker $\omega$ randomly selects one sample (or a mini-batch of samples) with index $i_\omega^t$ to compute a local stochastic gradient $\nabla f_{\omega,i_\omega^t}(x^t)$, and sends it to the master node.
+Each worker $\omega$ randomly selects a sample with index $i_\omega^t$ to compute a local stochastic gradient $\nabla f_{\omega,i_\omega^t}(x^t)$, and sends it to the master node.
 The master node averages the received stochastic gradients and updates the model parameter as

 where $\gamma$ is the step size.

 However, the Byzantine workers can send arbitrary malicious messages to bias the optimization process.
 That is to say, the message sent by worker $\omega$ at iteration $t$ can be defined as